Proton Juara: Post-launch

-Safety wise, the Proton Juara came equipped with a reinforced body structure with anti-intrusion bars, as well as front ventilated disc brakes and rear drum brakes respectively.
+Safety-wise, the Proton Juara came equipped with a reinforced body structure with anti-intrusion bars, as well as front-ventilated disc brakes and rear drum brakes respectively.
 The brake line also has a load-sensing proportioning valve which prevents rear wheel lock-up on wet surfaces when the Juara is lightly loaded.
 However, there are no airbags or an Anti-lock Braking System (ABS).

-The Proton Juara was sold in four colours, namely yellow, silver, iridium and black, all of which have two-tone combinations on the bumpers and bodyside mouldings.
+The Proton Juara was sold in four colours, namely yellow, silver, iridium, and black, all of which have two-tone combinations on the bumpers and bodyside mouldings.
 The car was sold in several trim variants, of which the 1.1E was most popular, which retailed at around RM49,200 at launch.
 Its closest rival was the Perodua Kenari.

 The Juara's market performance was generally poor, with production stopping a few months after its introduction in July 2001.
 However, production resumed in mid-2002 with significantly reduced pricing, but sales remained unsustainable.
+Some people even referred Proton Juara as "moving fridge" (Malay: peti sejuk bergerak) due to its odd bulky shape.

 Proton discontinued production of the Juara altogether in 2004.
 The car was never exported from its domestic market.
 On 15 April 2009, the Juara received a spiritual successor in the form of the Proton Exora.
 Unlike the Juara, the Exora has become a best-seller for Proton both domestically and in neighbouring export markets.